gvwilson/thirdbit/fiction/in-heck/index.md

 "Anything for you?"

 She was about to say, "No," when Able called her name.
-She traded a glass penny for a letter in a plain brown envelope.
-"Miz Madalena Roo, Resident in Rusty Bridge" was written in strong square letters on its front.
+She traded a glass penny for a letter in a plain brown envelope with "Miz Madalena Roo, Resident in Rusty Bridge" written in strong square letters on its front.

-Maddy took a deep breath.
+Maddy took a slow breath.
 "Well?
-You going to open it?"
+Aren't you gonna open it?"
 Gumption asked.

 She shook her head.